About me

 I’m currently working on my next venture — excited to apply these ideas in fresh ways and keep pushing the boundaries of what software development can be.

-If you’re curious about vibe-coding, software architecture, or just want to chat about flying and code, you’re in the right place.
+If you’re curious about agentic-coding, software architecture, or just want to chat about flying and code, you’re in the right place.
 Welcome aboard!